UCREL/HEC/examples/hints_tools_for_python_monitoring/resource_and_time_example/README.md

 ### Run on the HEC

 1. Transfer this directory to your home directory on the HEC: `scp -r ../resource_and_time_example/ username@wayland.hec.lancaster.ac.uk:./`
-2. Create the conda environment with the relevant python dependencies and download the SpaCy English model.
+2. Create the Conda environment with the relevant python dependencies and download the SpaCy English model.
 This can be done by submitting the [./install.com](./install.com) job e.g. `qsub install.com`.
-This will create the conda environment at `$global_scratch/py3.8-resource-time`
+This will create the Conda environment at `$global_storage/conda_environments/py3.8-resource-time`
 3. We can now run the [./tagging.sh](./tagging.sh) by submitting the following job `qsub tagging.com`
 4. You should be able to view the logging/output within the generated stdout file from running `tagging.com`, in my case this is the file called `tagging.o6714707`.
 You can view the contents of the file with the `cat` command: `cat tagging.o6714707`